tracking off

 In the section above, we described how to submit long lists of COMIDSs to the API.
 This raises the question how these lists can be generated, e.g. from a geographic region, a river basin, or a feature name.
 The Natural Flows API does currently not provide a build-in way to query for COMIDs.
 We avoided to duplicate resources that already exist in one form or another.
 We will add capabilities to generate COMID lists by interacting with the map-based tool in the future.

 The canonical reference for the work with stream segments and COMIDs is the NHDPlusV2 dataset.
-This dataset can be downloaded from http://www.horizon-systems.com/.
+This dataset can be downloaded from Environmental Protection Agency website.
 For the current extent of the API, you will find the stream lines in:

 6. HTTP errors and error handling